astral-sh/uv/docs/reference/cli.md

 <dl class="cli-reference"><dt><code>--all-extras</code></dt><dd><p>Include all optional dependencies.</p>

+<p>When two or more extras are declared as conflicting in <code>tool.uv.conflicts</code>, using this flag will always result in an error.</p>

 <p>Note that all optional dependencies are always included in the resolution; this option only affects the selection of packages to install.</p>

 </dd><dt><code>--all-packages</code></dt><dd><p>Sync all packages in the workspace.</p>